Rachel Brauer

 Social Media for nonprofit health care organizations

-In September 2019, I was hired onto the Marketing & Events Team at Michigan Medicine's Adolescent Health Initiative (AHI) as their Marketing & Communications Assistant.
+In September 2019, I was hired onto the Marketing & Events Team at the University of Michigan Health's Adolescent Health Initiative (AHI) as their Marketing & Communications Assistant.
 AHI is a nonprofit extension of Michigan Medicine's Community Health Services (CHS), and as an organization, their mission is to advance innovative adolescent-centered health care through practice improvement, education, research, and youth and community engagement.

 As a brand, AHI's tone is evidence-based, inclusive, youth-centered, and politically neutral.
 As an organization, they use jargon-free language with call-to-actions, informal, while speaking from a human perspective.
 They address topics that can be controversial, and strive to communicate complicated ideas with respect to all parties involved, while above all, encourage the agency of adolescents.